Hindu Kush: Passes

 Numerous high passes ("kotal") transect the mountains, forming a strategically important network for the transit of caravans.
 The most important mountain pass in Afghanistan is the Salang Pass (Kotal-e Salang) (3878 m) north of Kabul, which links southern Afghanistan to northern Afghanistan.
 The Salang Tunnel at 3363 m and the extensive network of galleries on the approach roads was constructed with Soviet financial and technological assistance and involved drilling 1.7 mi through the heart of the Hindu Kush; since the start of the wars in Afghanistan it has been an active area of armed conflict with various parties trying to control the strategic tunnel.
 The range has several other passes in Afghanistan, the lowest of which is the southern Shibar pass (9000 ft) where the Hindu Kush range terminates.

 Before the Salang Tunnel, another feat of engineering was the road constructed through the Tang-e Gharu gorge near Kabul, replacing the ancient Lataband Pass and greatly reducing travel time towards the Pakistani border at the Khyber Pass.

-Other mountain passes are at altitudes of about 12000 ft or higher, including the Broghil Pass at 12460 feet in Pakistan, and the Dorah Pass between Pakistan and Afghanistan at 14,000 feet.
+Other mountain passes are at altitudes of about 12000 ft or higher, including the Broghil Pass at 12,460 feet in Pakistan, and the Dorah Pass between Pakistan and Afghanistan at 14,000 feet.
 Other high passes in Pakistan include the Lowari Pass at 10,200 feet, the Gomal Pass.
 The Darmodar Aghost Pass is at elevation of 14341 ft.
 The Ishkoman Aghost Pass is at elevation of 15049 ft.

 Watershed

 The Hindu Kush form the boundary between the Indus watershed in South Asia, and Amu Darya watershed in Central Asia.
-Melt water from snow and ice feeds major river systems in Central Asia: the Amu Darya, Helmand River (which is a major source of water for the Sistan Basin in southern Afghanistan and Iran), and the Kabul River – the last of which is a major tributary of the Indus River.
+Melt water from snow and ice feeds major river systems in Central Asia: the Amu Darya (which feeds the Aral Sea), Helmand River (which is a major source of water for the Sistan Basin in southern Afghanistan and Iran), and the Kabul River – the last of which is a major tributary of the Indus River.
 Smaller rivers with headwaters in the range include the Khash, the Farah and the Arashkan (Harut) rivers.
 The basins of these rivers serve the ecology and economy of the region, but the water flow in these rivers greatly fluctuates, and reliance on these has been a historical problem with extended droughts being commonplace.
 The eastern end of the range, with the highest peaks, high snow accumulation allows to long-term water storage.